marchaesen/vcxsrv/mesalib/docs/meson.rst

 See the :ref:`Cross Compilation <cross-compilation>` section for more information.

-On windows (and in other cases), using llvm-config or cmake may be either undesirable or impossible.
+On Windows (and in other cases), using llvm-config or CMake may be either undesirable or impossible.
 Meson's solution for this is a `wrap <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__, in this case a "binary wrap".
 Follow the steps below:

 -  Install the binaries and headers into the ``$mesa_src/subprojects/llvm``
--  Add a meson build.build file to that directory (more on that later)
+-  Add a meson.build file to that directory (more on that later)

 The wrap file must define the following: